TechWithAkash/EditMonkey/README.md

 - **Upload Images**: Users can upload images from their device to the Editmonkey platform.
 - **Apply Filters**: Editmonkey offers a range of filters and effects that users can apply to their images, including grayscale, sepia, blur, sharpen, and many more.
+- **change Extensions**: You can Simply change the extensions type of the image such as jpeg,jpg,png,webp etc.
 - **Adjustments**: Users can adjust various parameters like brightness, contrast, saturation, and more to customize their images.
-- **Crop and Resize**: Editmonkey enables users to crop and resize their images to fit their preferences.
 - **Save and Download**: Once users are satisfied with their edits, they can save the edited images back to their device.

 ## Technologies Used

 - **Flask**: Flask is a lightweight WSGI web application framework in Python.
-- **OpenCV**: OpenCV is a library of programming functions mainly aimed at real-time computer vision.
+- **OpenCV**: OpenCV is a library of programming functions mainly aimed at real-time computer vision and helps to edit and image.
 - **HTML/CSS/JavaScript**: For building the user interface and handling client-side interactions.
 - **Bootstrap**: Bootstrap is a front-end framework for developing responsive and mobile-first websites.